polyphony-chat/docs/docs/Protocol Specifications/core.md

 a range of numbers.
 The `except` field is an array of strings representing numbers that are not included in the range.

+!!! info

+    Numbers are formatted as strings due to JSON conventions.
+Every number in the `from`, `to` and `except` fields is a valid, unsigned integer of up to 64 bits.

 The range described by the `from` and `to` fields is a mathematical, closed interval, where `from` is equal to $a$ and `to` is equal to $b$ :